 - ‘it’s done when the user knows how to register online’

 - ‘it’s done when the user knows how to download a form to register by post’

 - ‘it’s done when the user knows where to send the form’

-Use the acceptance criteria to link to any evidence (eg spreadsheets or diagrams) that support the story.
+Use the acceptance criteria to link to any evidence (for example spreadsheets or diagrams) that support the story.